-The application of suppression chemicals will follow the guidelines in the Interagency Standard for Fire and Fire Aviation Operations (https://www.nifc.gov/policies/pol_ref_redbook.html).
+The application of suppression chemicals will follow the guidelines in the Interagency Standards for Fire and Fire Aviation Operations (Red Book).
 Some jurisdictions may require Agency Administrator approval prior to the use of suppression chemicals and/or may have more restrictive guidelines.